What’s the Real Difference Between CRM and PSM? (And why CRM needs PSM)

 • Rising demand for automated marketing engagement

-• The need to optimize the scope of digital operations
+• The need to optimize digital operations

 • Imperatives to improve customer experience

-• Imperatives to improve service factors
+• Imperatives to improve service quality

 Marketing = relationship initiation